rachbowyer/lutz-prechelt-phone-number/README.md

 <hr/>

-<small>Picture of a phone directory courtesy of Adam Lehman.
-Used under the Creative Commons [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/) licence.</small>
+<sup>Picture of a phone directory courtesy of Adam Lehman.
+Used under the Creative Commons [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/) licence.</sup>